marisacasillas/chatterlab/Casillas-BBC-Winter2021-Syllabus.md

 \** = Required for graduate students only

 #### Pre-class video
-**None—Please do the assigned readings carefully and come to class with your general thoughts and responses.**
+**There is no pre-class video—Please do the assigned readings carefully and come to class with your general thoughts and responses.**

 #### Assignments due today
 Graduate students: Squib (optional)